-Please read link below for swarm information and before contacting Colin Swaine
+Please read below for swarm information and before contacting Colin Swaine.

 “Honey – I’m just doing what comes naturally!”

 Honey bee swarms are not “angry” and are unlikely to “attack”.
 The recent spell of warm weather has been ideal for honey bee colonies to start swarming – the natural way honey bee colonies increase their numbers.
 There have been reports of swarms in the high street and on cars from across the country.
 As the number of bees in a hive grows the colony runs out of space and it’s time to split the colony and look for a new home.
 So they swarm.